AhmedYehiax/Yum-Bites/README.md

 - **Dart**: As the programming language for app development.
 - **State Management**: Efficiently handles user interactions and app updates.
 - **JSON**: Used for managing and retrieving menu and order data.
+-
+##License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Contact
+For questions or feedback, please contact:

+# Developer: Ahmed Yehia
+Email:Ahmed.y16@hotmail.com
+Location: Cairo, Egypt